Willie169/Android-Non-Root/README.md

 ### Termux:API

-**Termux:API** can be installed from **F-Droid**: <https://f-droid.org/packages/com.termux.api>.
+Termux:API can be installed from F-Droid: <https://f-droid.org/packages/com.termux.api>.

-Expose basic Android functionality like sending SMS or accessing GPS data to the **Termux** app.
+Expose basic Android functionality like sending SMS or accessing GPS data to the Termux app.
 This is an add-on which requires that the main Termux app is installed to use.

 * Read and send sms messages from your terminal.
 * Access device GPS location sensor from scripts.